imanik8/bootstrap-projects/README.md

 # bootstrap-projects
-These are some Bootstrap related projects I did for practise.
+These are some Bootstrap related projects I did for practise including those I learned from different courses.
 You can see if you want to.